 THOMAS DEERINCK, NCMIR / SCIENCE PHOTO LIBRARY THOMAS DEERINCK, NCMIR / SCIENCE PHOTO LIBRARY

 Mouse tail.
 Light micrograph of a cross-section through a mouse's tail.
-At centre is the tail vein, which contains red blood cells, whose nuclei have been stained blue.
-A smaller vein (green squiggle) is seen at top centre.
-The two white circles above the central vein are cartilage of the vertebral column, and each has a large nerve (orange speckled circle) adjacent to it.
+At centre is the tail vein, which contains red blood cells.
+A smaller vein (purple squiggle) is seen at top centre left.
+The two black circles above the central vein are cartilage of the vertebral column, and each has a large nerve (pink circle) adjacent to it.
 The large brown ovoid structures are muscles and tendons.
-The outer layer of skin, the epidermis, is dark brown.
-Below this is the dermis (light brown), a layer of fibrous connective tissue that contains the hair follicles (blue circles), some of which are associated with sebaceous glands (orange structures).
+The outer layer of skin, the epidermis, is purple.
+Below this is the dermis (brown), a layer of fibrous connective tissue that contains the hair follicles (lilac circles), some of which are associated with sebaceous glands (orange structures).
 Magnification: x85 when printed at 10 centimetres wide.